Supported personalization tags

 Iteration tags

 Iteration tags can be used to run a block of code repeatedly.
-This example features the for tag.
+The use case below features the for

 Let’s say that you’re having a sale on Nike sneakers and want to message customers who’ve expressed interest in Nike.
 You have an array of product brands viewed on each customer’s profile.
 This array could contain up to 25 product brands, but you only want to message customers who viewed a Nike product as one of their 5 most recent product views.